jlyst/101/docs/javascriptApplied.md

 document.querySelector("#results").innerHTML = myOutput;
 ```
 Once you run this in your browser view you should four items in our collection.
-Let's identfiy a few things going on here.
+Let's identfiy a few things going on with the template literal here.
-1. We use a template for `myOutput`.
+1. We use a template for the variable `myOutput` as we cycle through each element in the array.
 Notice that this uses *backticks* (&#96;) instead of quotation marks.
-You can find this in the upper-lefthand corner of most keyboards.
+You can find this character in the upper-lefthand corner of most keyboards.
 2. The template allows you to use several lines with your string, rather than keeping everything on the same line.
 Which is great for including complex HTML.
-3. The template allows us to use *expressions* like `${myData}` to insert a content within the string easily.
+3. The template also allows us to use *expressions* like `${myData}` to insert a content within the string easily, rather than using `+` and more quotation marks.

 &nbsp;

 ### 6 - Wrapping Things in a Function

+Functions allow us to wrap up chuncks of code that can be reused easily, and it also provides organization to the code.
+Replace all of your javascript with the code below.

 ```js
 var myData = ["Go to grocery.", "Call mom.", "Take dog to vet.", "Pay bills."];